soundscape-community/soundscape/docs/ios-client/onboarding.md

 ## Install Xcode Command Line Tools

 Open Xcode and you should be prompted with installing the command line tools, or run this in a Terminal window:

 ```sh
 xcode-select --install
 ```

+## Install Ruby

+_Note:_ while macOS comes with a version of Ruby installed, you should install and use a non-system [Ruby](https://www.ruby-lang.org/) using a version manager like [RVM](https://rvm.io/)

 ## Install CocoaPods and CocoaPods-Patch

 Soundscape uses [CocoaPods](https://cocoapods.org/) as a dependency managers along with [Swift Package Manager](https://www.swift.org/package-manager/), and [CocoaPods-Patch](https://github.com/DoubleSymmetry/cocoapods-patch) to add changes to a third party CocoaPods framework.

-_Note:_ before the next step, make sure you have [Ruby](https://www.ruby-lang.org/) installed on your machine.

 In the iOS project folder, run the following command to install the dependencies from the `Gemfile`: